Distribution and E-Commerce

-The Distribution & E-Commerce cluster includes wholesale of all goods, catalog businesses, and warehousing and regional distribution of a range of goods.
+The Distribution and E-Commerce industry growth cluster includes businesses engaging in the wholesale of all goods, catalog businesses, warehousing, and regional distribution of a range of goods.

-The Distribution and E-Commerce industry a diverse cluster that has multiple drivers.
+The Distribution and E-Commerce industry growth cluster is a diverse ecosystem that has multiple drivers.
 Part of this cluster is primarily driven by Colorado’s growing population and the proportional demand to distribute goods throughout the region.
 However, another part of this cluster is strongly linked to the clusters identified as growth strategy targets and other regionally important clusters.

 - Electronic & Catalog Shopping